3dcitydb/3dcitydb-docs/source/impexp/kml-collada-gltf-export.rst

 to delete and load them again or shutdown or restart the Earth browser.

-For best performance, cache options ("*Tools*", "*Options*", "*Cache*") should be set to their maximum values, 1024MB for memory cache size, 2000MB for disk cache.
+For best performance, cache options ("*Tools*", "*Options*", "*Cache*") should be set to their maximum values, 1024 MB for memory cache size, 2000 MB for disk cache.
 Actual maximums may be lower depending on the computer's hardware.

 Google Earth enables showing the terrain layer by default for realistic